Teaching

 General requirements

 We expect prospective students to have substantial knowledge in machine learning, its mathematical foundations and Python programming.
-We therefore strongly recommend that students interested in doing their thesis in our lab should take our courses on Machine Learning, Deep Learning and took the Fachpraktikum Data Science.
-Exceptions are possible if well motivated.
+We therefore expect students interested in doing their thesis in our lab to take our courses on Machine Learning and Deep Learning for Computer Vision unless they have acquired equivalent knowledge otherwise.
+For Bachelor’s students, we also recommend the Practical Course Data Science.

 • M.Inf.2201: Probabilistic Machine Learning (by Fabian Sinz)